industrial-edge/Bring-own-apps-to-shopfloor/docs/install_SQL-Server.md

 ## Overview

+Main features of the SQL Server in this application example:

+- Store all historical data and key results of the THT Close-Loop APP
+- Provide data support for data interaction between MinIO and THT Close-Loop APP

 The following picture shows the technical routing of the THT Close-Loop APP deployment, the indexes in the picture are corresponded to the steps in the [Installation Steps](#Installation Steps).

 ![install_sqlserver_overview](graphics/install_sqlserver_overview.png)